IBM/trusted-service-identity/docs/spire-helm.md

 * Agents namespace: `spire`

 ## Important information
-It is worth mentioning that once the trust domain is set, the SPIRE server persists the information locally (either on the host or via COS) and any consequent installation requires using the same trust domain.
-The easiest way to change the trust domain, is to remove all the SPIRE data under `/run/spire/date` directory, or delete the persistent volume claims (in COS), prior to installing the Tornjak server.
+It is worth mentioning that once the trust domain is set, the SPIRE server persists the information locally (either on the host or via Persistent Storage) and any consequent installation requires using the same trust domain.
+The easiest way to change the trust domain, is to remove all the SPIRE data under `/run/spire/date` directory, or delete the persistent storage volume, prior to installing the Tornjak server.

 ## Step 1.
 Deploy Tornjak with a SPIRE Server
 The first part of the tutorial deploys Tornjak bundled with SPIRE Server using helm charts.